 When it comes to baby poo, it can be as individual as the baby and depend on what baby is eating.
 But a couple of factors should be consistent:

-1. Baby should poop regularly, meaning if she goes every other day, she stays with that pattern
+1. Baby should poop regularly, meaning if baby goes every other day, they follow that pattern

-2. Baby’s poo should be soft—call her healthcare provider if it’s ever hard, dry or flakey
+2. Baby’s poo should be soft—call their healthcare provider if it’s ever hard, dry or flakey

-3. If baby seems to struggle while trying to poop, call her healthcare provider
+3. If baby seems to struggle while trying to poop, call their healthcare provider

 Diarrhea can signal an allergy or an infection, especially in babies 3 months old or younger.
 Let baby’s healthcare provider know if you see two or more runny, diarrhea diapers in a row.
 And don’t be surprised if those diapers are more water than anything, even somewhat explosive as baby poops.

-As you begin to give baby other foods, expect to see changes in his poop, even undigested bits of food.
-This shouldn’t happen regularly, though, so again, use changes baby’s poop as an indicator you need to check in with the nurse at baby’s healthcare provider.Ask Our Nurses
+As you begin to give baby other foods, expect to see changes in their poop, even undigested bits of food.
+This shouldn’t happen regularly, though, so again, use changes baby’s poop as an indicator you need to check with the nurse at baby’s healthcare provider.Ask Our Nurses